mcm223/dwa15-spring2018/laravel/db-collections.md

-An Eloquent query returns a __Collection object__.
+Any Eloquent query that yields multiple rows will return a Collection object.

-The Collection object is a wrapper for an Array called **items** which contains all the data of your query *and* methods for working with this data.
+This Collection object will contain an array of items, where each item corresponds to a row in your table.

 <img src='https://s3.amazonaws.com/making-the-internet/laravel-collection@2x.png' style='max-width:490px;' alt=''>

 ## Collection Magic